42nd Street–Bryant Park/Fifth Avenue station: Station complex and later modifications

-20th century
+1940s to 1980s

 There initially was no direct connection between the IND's 42nd Street–Bryant Park station and the IRT's Fifth Avenue station, despite the fact that three other stations on the new line contained transfers to other services.
 Though the BOT created free transfers at many points across the New York City Subway system in 1948, a free transfer was not added between the 42nd Street–Bryant Park and Fifth Avenue stations at the time because of heavy congestion in the "Times Square and 34th Street areas".
 Starting on December 18, 1967, the New York City Transit Authority (NYCTA) provided paper tickets to passengers, allowing them to transfer between the IND and IRT stations for free during weekdays in the peak direction.
 Transfers to the IRT were distributed from 5 a.m. to noon, and transfers to the IND were distributed from noon to 8 p.m..
 Passengers had to exit one station and use the sidewalk to enter the other.
 The paper tickets were a temporary measure until the NYCTA completed a passageway within fare control.

 The NYCTA started constructing a 300 ft passageway between the two stations in 1969.
 Workers dug a trench measuring 20 ft wide and 35 ft deep, then covered the trench with a 14 ft layer of fill.
 The project involved removing 14 plane trees from Bryant Park, which prompted protests from preservationists.
 The developer of the nearby 1095 Avenue of the Americas office building contributed $500,000 to the station's renovation in exchange for permission to build additional office space.
 About half of the tunnel was decorated with terrazzo floors; orange brick and tile walls; glass and steel railings; and recessed lighting.
 The NYCTA completed the tunnel in 1971, upon which it was used by an average of 6,500 passengers during weekdays.
 The tunnel was decorated with eight porcelain murals, each measuring 10 ft wide.
 The murals depicted historical and present-day structures at Bryant Park, including the Latting Observatory and New York Crystal Palace.

 In the late 1970s, the Flushing Line platform was painted beige as part of Operation Facelift, a system-wide refurbishment program led by Phyllis Cerf Wagner.
 The IND station had become rundown by the mid-1980s.
 During this period, the IND mezzanine hosted various art exhibitions, including a showcase of schoolchildren's art and portraits of subway riders from around the world.
 The 42nd Street/Fifth Avenue station also recorded more felonies than almost any other New York City Subway station during the 1980s.
-According to a 1986 study,passengers were more likely to be robbed at the 42nd Street/Fifth Avenue station than at any other place in the system.
+According to a 1986 study, passengers were more likely to be robbed at the 42nd Street/Fifth Avenue station than at any other place in the system.